Songtech-0912/notli-notes/src/Oscillations, vibrations, and waves.md

 |--------------|-------------------------------------------------------------------------------------------------------------------------|----------------------|---------------------|---|
 | Transverse   | ![Transverse wave gif](https://upload.wikimedia.org/wikipedia/commons/6/6d/Onde_cisaillement_impulsion_1d_30_petit.gif) | Crest                | Trough              |   |
 | Longitudinal | ![Longtd. wave gif](https://upload.wikimedia.org/wikipedia/commons/6/62/Onde_compression_impulsion_1d_30_petit.gif)     | Compression          | Rarefaction         |   |

+## The Wave Equation

+The basic wave equation is given by:

+$$
+v = \lambda f
+$$

+Here:

+* $v$ is the **speed** (not velocity)
+* $\lambda$ is the **wavelength**
+* $f$ is the **frequency**

+When using the wave equation, remember that:

+* All waves in the same medium travel at roughly equal speeds
+* The same wave can move at a different speed if it passes into a different medium
+* The frequency of a wave remains constant no matter the medium

+### Changing the variables of the wave equation

+-   Speed is directly proportional to frequency and wavelength, so a change to frequency and wavelength results on the same changed multiplied to speed
+    -   E.g. $2\times$ the frequency and $3\times$ the wavelength results in a $2 \cdot 3 = 6\times$ change in speed
+-   Frequency is inversely proportional to wavelength and vice-versa, so given the same speed, increasing either the wavelength or frequency will decrease the other
+    -   E.g. for the same speed, $3\times$ the frequency will result in $\frac{1}{3}\times$ the wavelength